aburgasser/splat/README.rst

 The outputs of all of these fitting functions is a dictionary or list of dictionaries containing the parameters of the best-fitting models; there are also several diagnostic plots produced depending on the routine.
 View the model fitting page for more details.

-All of these routines have many options worth exploring, and which are (increasingly) documented at `docs`_.
+All of these routines have many options worth exploring, and which are (increasingly) documented at `https://splat.physics.ucsd.edu/splat <https://splat.physics.ucsd.edu/splat>`_.
 If there are capabilities you need, please suggest them to aburgasser@ucsd.edu, or note it in the "Issues" link on our `github site <https://github.com/aburgasser/splat>`_.

 Acknowledgements